Applications for our 2019-20 Writing Fellowship are now closed.

 Can I apply to the Writing Fellowship if I don’t live in New York?

 Yes.
-You are not eligible if you will be enrolled in school during the 2017-18 academic year.
+You are not eligible for the Writing Fellowship if you will be enrolled in a full-time undergraduate or graduate program during the 2019-2020 academic year.

 When can I expect to hear about my Writing Fellowship application status?